Reiksofi/CaptainDMA-Tools-Installer/README.md

 # CaptainDMA-Tools-Installer

 >[!WARNING]
-> This Installer is Created Only For Installing Some Important Tools for Captain DMA Card...
+> This Installer is Created Only For Some Important Tools for Captain DMA Card...

 ## Donation